eatulrajput/git-cmds/README.md

 ```bash
 git push
 ```

+### Why Branches Are Useful:
+- Isolation: You can work on a new feature or fix bugs without disrupting the main codebase.
+- Collaboration: Teams can work on different branches, and changes can be integrated later.
+- Experimentation: You can try out new ideas without the risk of breaking the main project.

+### Types of Branches:

+- Feature branches: For working on new features.
+- Bugfix branches: For fixing bugs.
+- Hotfix branches: Used for quick fixes in the production code.
+- Release branches: For preparing a new release, allowing you to focus on polishing the code.

+Branches are one of the key components that make Git a powerful tool for version control.

 ### Git Branches
 - In Git, a branch is a lightweight, movable pointer to a commit.
 Branches allow you to work on different versions of a project simultaneously without affecting the main codebase.
 Here's a breakdown of how they work: